Charlie Berens: Card Sale game

-UW-Madison Winter Commencement
+UW-Madison winter commencement

 On December 18, 2022, Berens gave the keynote speech for the UW-Madison Winter commencement at the Kohl Center.
-During the speech, Berens talked about his experiences struggling as a young journalist after graduation while working-in pieces of his Wisconsin comedy routine.
+During the speech, Berens talked about his experiences struggling as a young journalist after graduation while working in pieces of his Wisconsin comedy routine.
 Every graduating student received a free copy of his book and he held a signing event at the University Book Store on State Street.

+Nicolet Law

+During Super Bowl LIX, Berens appeared in an ad for Nicolet Law.

+The CripesCast podcast

+In June 2020, Berens launched The Cripescast, a podcast interviewing musicians, artists, comedians, and creators to discuss their stories and connections to the Midwest.

 Personal life

-Berens was married to TV host, actress, and former Miss Wisconsin USA Alex Wehrley in 2015.
+Berens married TV host, actress, and former Miss Wisconsin USA Alex Wehrley in 2015.
 They divorced in late 2020.
-He resides in Milwaukee, Wisconsin and is Catholic.
+He resides in Milwaukee, Wisconsin, and is Catholic.